mnsn/broadlink-mqtt-server/README.md

 # Node js app for home automation with broadlink and google home
-based on [this blog](https://medium.com/@dtinth/remotely-turning-on-my-air-conditioner-through-google-assistant-1a1441471e9d) and using [this nodejs broadlink lib](https://github.com/momodalo/broadlinkjs)
+Based on [this blog](https://medium.com/@dtinth/remotely-turning-on-my-air-conditioner-through-google-assistant-1a1441471e9d) and using [this nodejs broadlink lib](https://github.com/momodalo/broadlinkjs)

-this app provides a simple server for controlling broadlink devices from google home.
+This app provides a simple server for controlling broadlink devices from google home.

-in order to work with this sample you should register an mqtt account for instance in https://www.cloudmqtt.com/
+In order to work with this sample you should register an mqtt account for instance in https://www.cloudmqtt.com/

-the server part is running on your local network and there is the [client](/client) part that runs on a machine in the cloud with public endpoint or a static ip
+The server part is running on your local network and there is the [client](/client) part that runs on a machine in the cloud with public endpoint or a static ip

 Define scenes
 -------
-add the scene name and commands to `scenes-data.json`
+Add the scene name and commands to `scenes-data.json`

 for example:
 ```json